-CHE6B17(P) INORGANIC CHEMISTRY PRACTCAL-III L Т Р С 0 0 5 4 Objective (s) To develop skill in quanlitative analysis of inorga nic co mpoun ds.
-Course outcome (s) CO1 To enable the students to develop skills in quanlitative analysis. inorg anic CO2 To understand the principles behind inorganic n to apply it in quanlitative analysis. nixture e analy sis an d CO3 To analyse systematically mixtures containing anions. two cations and two
+CHE6B17 (P) INORGANIC CHEMISTRY PRACTCAL- L Т Р С III 0 0 5 4 Objective (s) To develop skill in quanlitative analysis of inorganic compounds Course outcome Course outcome (s) CO1 To enable the students to develop skills in inorganic quanlitative analysis.
+CO2 To understand the principles behind inorganic To understand the principles behind inorganic mixture analysis and to apply it in quanlitative analysis.
+CO3 To analyse systematically mixtures containing two cations and two anions.